PD POINTS: 3.0 DURATION (HRS): 8.00

 All participants must hold a current Equestrian Canada Coach Status.

-Instructor candidates must have completed the Rookie Riders 1 workshop to participate in Rookie Riders 2 and should hold an active NCCP Instructor or Competition Coach Certification.
+Instructor candidates must hold at least a Coach In Training Status and have completed the Rookie Riders 1 workshop to participate in Rookie Riders 2 and should hold an active NCCP Instructor or Competition Coach Certification.
 Instructor and Competition Coach Candidates who are currently completing their NCCP certification and have passed Equestrian Canada Learn to Ride English Level 6 or Western Level 4 tests are also eligible to participate in the training.

 Rookie Riders provides an opportunity for children to experience the joy of equestrian sport in a fun-filled program.
 The program curriculum is specifically designed to create an environment that promotes the development of physical literacy, with a specific emphasis on the fundamental movement skills applicable to all sports and a foundation of knowledge and skills to be able to ride a horse.
 The program is specifically designed to learn all the skills necessary to safely mount and dismount a horse, before being introduced to a horse for the first time.

-The curriculum includes options for delivering the program with and without a horse.
-It includes:
+The curriculum for Rookie Riders Instructor Training 2 includes options for delivering the program with and without a horse.

 • Horse inspired activities and games to develop fundamental movement skills and knowledge about how to interact with and move safely around horses